MUZAMMILATEO/macaque-extrinsics-task/README.md

 ## Explanation of Extrinsic Results

-The file `extrinsics_result.json` contains the pose (position and orientation) of each camera in the common world coordinate system.
+The file `extrinsics_result.json` contains the extrinsic transformation from the common world coordinate system to each camera’s coordinate system.

 ### A. The Coordinate System